linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 11.03.2023 (announcement Linkspreed Stream)
+- #Linkspreed is thrilled to announce our latest project, Linkspreed Stream!
+- 🎉💻 Our team is working hard to create a brand new platform aimed at revolutionizing the way we share and consume online content.
+- Stay tuned for updates! #innovate #technology #contentcreation

 ### 11.03.2023 (announcement Linkspreed.com)
 - Just upgraded the database for Linkspreed.com to 8 CPU and 32 GB RAM!
 - Stay tuned for more updates on March 15th. #Linkspreed #databaseupgrade